AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

  a. **Security Rule Limits** An cloud instance's security group has a limit of 50 rules.
 How do I get around that?
  #. **Enforce Security Policies** Developers don't always follow the best practice when it comes to security, enforcing policies at the gateway takes that worry away.
+ #. **Regulation** We cannot use AWS VPC Peering as it does not allow us to apply policies.
+We need an infrastructure presence that not only provides security but also enforce policies.

 To learn how to setup the L4 firewall, `follow the doc. <http://docs.aviatrix.com/HowTos/tag_firewall.html>`_